 Trade compliance significantly impacts businesses, influencing market access, cost control, and operational efficiency.
 Non-compliance leads to product rejections, seized shipments, or fines.
 Early compliance streamlines supply chains, strengthens supplier negotiations, and can secure contracts through enhanced sustainability.

-Why it matters: If you sell packaged goods in the EU, every SKU will face new rules on design, recyclability, and labelling.
+If you sell packaged goods in the EU, every SKU will face new compliance requirements.
+Packaging design, material choice, labelling, and reporting will all be scrutinised.

 The Ecodesign for Sustainable Products Regulation (ESPR) (in force since 18 July 2024) extends eco-design rules beyond energy products.
 Its biggest innovation?
 Digital Product Passports.